Zhang Qi (politician, born 1961): Investigation and arrest

 In September 2019, he was investigated for "suspected serious violations of disciplinary rules and laws" by the Central Commission for Discipline Inspection (CCDI), and the National Supervisory Commission.
 Police found 13.5 tonnes of gold hidden in his home during an anti-corruption raid.
 In addition to the gold, inspectors also discovered 268 billion yuan (£30 billion) in suspected bribes in his bank account, which would make him the richest man in China.

-On March 4, 2020, Zhang has been expelled from the Communist Party of China (CPC) and dismissed from public offices.
+On March 4, 2020, Zhang has been expelled from the CCP and dismissed from public offices.
 On July 9, his trial was held at the Intermediate People's Court of Guangzhou.
 On December 3, the Intermediate People's Court of Guangzhou sentenced him to life in prison for accepting bribes.
 Qi was also stripped of all of his assets and permanently deprived of his political rights.
 Under Chinese law, Qi will likely also have to perform prison labor.
-The court said that Zhang Qi was found to have illegally accepted money and gifts amounting to over 107 million yuan (16.3 million U.S. dollars) while holding various Party and government positions between 2005 and 2019, abusing his positions to help organizations and individuals in areas such as land development and project contracting.
+The court said that Zhang Qi was found to have illegally accepted money and gifts amounting to over 107 million yuan (16.3 million U.S. dollars) while holding various CCP and government positions between 2005 and 2019, abusing his positions to help organizations and individuals in areas such as land development and project contracting.
 His subordinates, Wang Tieming (王铁明), Lan Wenquan (蓝文全), Zhu Yongsheng (朱永盛), and Deng Min (邓敏) were sacked for graft before he stepped down in September 2019.